Tree City Award, Arbor Day, and Memorial Tree Program

 The Arbor Day celebration on Friday, April 29, at the Lakeland Senior Center, was moved inside due to the rain that poured down just before the outdoor festivities were to begin.

-Thankfully not before Tom Skehan, Planning Director for the City of Lakeland arrived with a truck full of Persimmon, Shiny Shumac and Red Oak trees complimentary to participating guests.
+Thankfully not before Tom Skehan, (then) Planning Director for the City of Lakeland arrived with a truck full of Persimmon, Shiny Shumac and Red Oak trees complimentary to participating guests.

 The trees were some of a variety of 300 trees recently received from the TN Department of Agriculture as part of the City of Lakeland’s recent recertification as a Tree City USA.
 The City is recognized for a higher level of care for its trees.

 “It is a privilege to be a Tree City USA community, but with all privileges comes responsibilities,” said Skehan.
 “Lakeland has a responsibility to not only celebrate Arbor Day and support the program requirements of Tree City USA, but to ensure that our policies, regulations and practices align with general urban forestry principles.”